mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 By using `yield`, I can give the ID of the parent page to the test that is asking for it, and then deleting it with `client.blocks.delete` before the end, cleaning up everything and resetting the environment even in case of a failure.
 Before that, I was finding 20+ new subpages in my personal Notion page and cleaning them up wasn't very funny 😅

-The final solution in the library is a bit more complex, because from a general parent page (session-scoped), based on the type of test we can create a function-scoped subpage containing another function-scoped block, comment or database.
+The final solution used the library is a bit more complex, because from a general parent page (session-scoped), depending on each case the module creates a function-scoped subpage containing another function-scoped block, comment or database.
 In fact, fixtures can call other fixtures and so on.
 You better check out [the code](https://github.com/ramnes/notion-sdk-py/blob/main/tests/conftest.py) if you are curious.

 There is one problem left: we still can't control the responses of the API...
 If the connection times out, or a user is not authenticated, the tests will fail.